HELPING WHEN ITS NEEDED MOST

 Meet the Coordinator

-A bit about what Wes does in the CSHCN Program: he serves as a hub of resources and advocacy for children and their families who are facing special medical circumstances, Wes provides intake and needs assessments as well as connecting patients to our Clinic which consists of specialists in the fields of Pediatric Psychology, Developmental Pediatrics, Occupational Therapy, Audiology, and soon to be added Speech Pathology.
-He also acts as a liaison between Primary physicians, schools, early intervention services and other agencies.
-Wes recognizes the importance of a medical home and the necessity of wrap-around services in our rural communities.
+A little bit about what Ericka does in the CSHCN program.
+She serves as a hub of resources and advocacy for children and their families who are facing special medical circumstances.
+Ericka provides intake and needs assessments as well as connecting patients to a medical home, pediatric psychology, developmental pediatrics, occupational therapy, audiology, speech pathology, and orthopedics.
+She can also act as a liaison between primary care physicians, schools, early intervention services, and other agencies.
+Ericka realizes the importance of a medical home, and that early intervention in a child’s life is key to a successful life for that child’s future.
+She also realizes the necessity of wrap around services in our rural communities.

 Meet the Providers